RealGoose/HackorTreat/README.md

 # Steps

-1. Retrieve user's address from their IP address
+1. Retrieve user's physical address from their IP address
 2. Find sales in their city and sort by distance
 3. Get the addresses of the top 3/5/7 sales (number of sales can be an input if we want)
 4. Make a route through all of them